diogotcorreia/master-thesis/docs/content/ch05-results.typ

 For ethical reasons, the full exploit will not be shown for this production application.

-To conclude, it has become clear from the results that the vulnerability that was found, with the help of #TheTool, has been proven to be exploitable in real-world applications.
+To conclude, it has become clear from the results above that the vulnerability that was found, with the help of #TheTool, has been proven to be exploitable in real-world applications.